 Note: Unmarked spoilers below.
 Important information about a villain often gets revealed at the end of the work of fiction.
 So please skip over any you see that you don't want spoiled.

-10. Medusa - Greek Mythology
+1. Medusa - Greek Mythology

-Probably the most sympathetic, Medusa was originally a human woman.
+Probably the most sympathetic on this list.
+Medusa was originally a human woman.
 As a priestess devoted to Athena, she was supposed to be chaste, but she was pursued for her beauty and raped in Athena's temple by the sea god Poseidon.
 For giving up her chastity, which was greatly offensive to Athena, Medusa was transformed into a hideous monster, with snakes for hair.
 Athena even ensured that no one would be able to find her beautiful again, for her gaze turned people to stone.

 Medusa was a terrifying monster, but also a tragic victim of circumstance.